 This scrunchie is made the same way as the one with the lace trim in Idea 2.

 Instead of the lace trim a folded fabric strip is stitched to the inside of the fabric tube seam.
-Fold this fabric strip and lay as in the picture above, folded side to the inside of the scrunchie fabric
+Fold this fabric strip and lay as in the picture given earlier, folded side to the inside of the scrunchie fabric.